 - DEVELOPMENT.
 Change within an individual as it grows and matures … is inevitable in any organism that must cope with a changing environment. [development in A&O] assimilating or accommodating new experiences

 - Epigenesis –the interplay of inner and outer worlds [more] The developing organism reflects an “essential tension” that evokes flow it is always in motion.
 Creativity is coping with change: innovations in evolution and everyday life: nature and nurture of creativity and intuition as a balance of conscious and nonconscious cognition

 - ECOLOGY.
-How well do organisms “fit” their environment — To be “adaptive,” art must have functions that meet needs, contribute to fitness [needs], and benefits must exceed costs [optimality]. [ecology in A&O] The self and the soul: the socially constructed soul: social referees and child development.
+How well do organisms “fit” their environment? — To be “adaptive,” art must have functions that meet needs, contribute to fitness [needs], and benefits must exceed costs [optimality]. [ecology in A&O] The self and the soul: the socially constructed soul: social referees and child development.
 The biological self as the supreme expression of intuition.

 - PHYSIOLOGY.
 The the “proximate” causes of art and aesthetic experience.
 HOMEOSTASIS, the dynamic balance in mind and body; tipping points Art and the brain: what is the artist communicating? and to whom?
-Harmony and balance [more on homeostasis] [what would a systems approach to art be like?]. [physiology in A&O – the body, the brain and the mediua of ommunications] The interplay of input, integration, and output, is a system, and the balance of its components can engender “alternative” states of consciousness. “love?” visual input.
+Harmony and balance [more on homeostasis] [what would a systems approach to art be like?]. [physiology in A&O – the body, the brain and the medium of communications] The interplay of input, integration, and output, is a system, and the balance of its components can engender “alternative” states of consciousness. “love?” visual input.
 And the key INTEGRATIVE systems are motivation, affect, and cognition.

-Offered every Spring as University Studies 413, EEB 413, or (for graduate level) EEB 504 (“Special Topics”)
+offered as University Studies 413, EEB 413, or (for graduate level) EEB 593

 RESPONSIBILITIES and GRADING